-Lawyers To Help Fight At Administrative Tribunals
+Lawyers To Help Fight At Administrative Law Tribunals

 Many people do not understand the nature of administrative law and administrative tribunals.
 In part, this confusion is caused by the breadth of variety that Administrative law encompasses.
 Administrative law covers regulatory hearings, disciplinary hearings, and other quasi-judicial hearings.
 Recent trends show that these types of matters come up more and more frequently.
-If you are facing an administrative law issue, the administrative law lawyers at Kahane Law Office in Calgary can help.
+Consequently, if you are facing an administrative law issue, the administrative law lawyers at Kahane Law Office in Calgary can help.

 When people feel they have been wronged, they often want to sue or go to court.
 Many governmental and quasi-governmental bodies have mandated to legislated administrative bodies that an individual must appeal to.
 Only one they have exhausted the administrative tribunals and / or appeals, can they go to court to have the matter heard.
 Above all, attempting to seek the courts to hear such matters before using the administrative process will cause the matter to fail.
 In such instances, a person may face costs awarded against them.

 Many types of boards, tribunals and disciplinary bodies exist in Alberta (and Canada).
 The following are the types of situations, and review bodies that our administrative lawyers are able to assist with:

 Frequently, academic misconduct hearings occur when an educational institution accuses someone of cheating.
 This includes unauthorized copying of exams, plagiarism of student or third party work, submitting someone else’s work as you own, etc..
 The consequences of expulsion from an educational institution, such as a university, college, trade school or high school, often impact an individual’s future severely.
 It is key to ensure that you acquire legal administrative law representation to help fight the professional stigma and academic consequences of an expulsion or suspension from school.